Information technology tools and resources at the UW

 At the UW, two-factor authentication is used to secure applications that have sensitive institutional data to reduce the risk that this data will get compromised.
 Guidelines governing the use of technical controls to ensure the security of UW data come from UW Administrative Policy statements including APS 2.4.

 We use a service called Duo to perform two-factor authentication.
 This service can use a smartphone app, a phone call, or a hardware token as a second factor to authenticate you.
 Most people use Duo via the smartphone app, Duo Mobile, which runs on a variety of smartphones and tablets and is simple to use.

 Who is required to use Duo two-factor authentication?

 Many systems with sensitive data require 2FA, including UW administrative systems, Hyak, and Workday.
-If you use an Entrust hardware token for two-factor authentication now, you will be required to migrate from Entrust to Duo over summer 2017.

 Who is eligible for two-factor authentication?